edmondsoun/hack-or-snooze-v4/README.md

 - created seed data

-Exclude:
-- Users (all)
-- User (delete) []
+# AT CURRENT VELOCITY:
+- Finishing endpoints: 1/2 day
+- Docs: 1/2 day
+- Testing: 2~3 days
+- Deployment: ? (depends on platform and DB configuration considerations)

 ### Questions For Clarity
 - How should we implement reseting the db?
 Should it have the same functionality as it does now, where it resets every hour?
 - Do we want to implement a route to edit/patch user stories?
 This exists as a piece in the FS for this project currently
 - Should we enforce a UUID at the database level?
 This could cause more cryptic errors at the point of validation.
 Should we instead just make this a str field and manually generate a UUID?

 # Test Scaffolding
 ## AUTH
 ### Views
 - POST /api/users/signup